raphahenrique/ProjetoPAC/README.md

 # ProjetoPAC
-Projeto Academico em Computacao

-Academic Project in Computing
+Projeto Academico em Computacao---Academic Project in Computing

 Android project with mobile and wear components